kvormweg/wallpaper/README.md

 ## Installation

-Unpack the file somewhere.
-Move the directory named `wallpaper` into the `/lib/tpl` directory of your Dokuwiki installation.
+Unpack the file into the `/lib/tpl` directory of your Dokuwiki installation.
+It will create a directory named `wallpaper`.
+You can also use the bundled plugin installer.

-In the configuration plugin chose wallpaper as your template.
+In the configuration plugin chose `wallpaper` as your template.

 ## Configuration